 Social Studies

 With this strong sense of place, the girls then engage in a unit on environmentalism.
 Students consider environmental issues they have observed from their own life experiences and work together to research those issues using print and digital resources.
 A visit to New York City’s reuse center, Materials for the Arts, allows students to learn more about ways to use everyday extras and discarded items for artistic and cultural purposes.
-The unit culminates with first graders creating posters to teach their fellow students about the importance of being environmentally conscious.
+The unit culminates with first graders creating artifacts that teach their fellow students about the importance of being environmentally conscious.

 Second Grade